Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Also, drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.

-Finally, select the Brain GameObject so that you can see its properties in the Inspector window.
-Set the following properties:
+Finally, select the the `RollerBallBrain` and `RollerBallPlayer` brains assets so that you can edit their properties in the Inspector window.
+Set the following properties on both of them:

 * `Vector Observation Space Type` = **Continuous**
 * `Vector Observation Space Size` = 8